 During World War II, the British Air Ministry spread rumors that Royal Air Force (RAF) pilots had developed night vision after eating a diet of carrots.
-In reality, the RAF was trying to mask its new secret weapon – radar - which enabled pilots to shoot down enemy bombers at night.
+The RAF was actually trying to mask its new secret weapon – radar - which enabled pilots to shoot down enemy bombers at night.
+Eating carrots may not give you night vision, but they do contain vitamin A, an essential nutrient for eye development and maintaining good eyesight.

 Vitamin A is an antioxidant that protects the cornea, or outer surface, of the eye.
-It also maintains function of the retina, the light-sensitive lining that converts light into nerve impulses sent to the brain.
+It also maintains the function of the retina, the light-sensitive lining that converts light into nerve impulses sent to the brain.
 Vitamin A is especially important for scotopic (low-light) vision and color vision.
-Biologists have discovered that there is more vitamin A found in retina and other eye tissue than in any other part of the body.
+Biologists have discovered that there is more vitamin A found in the retina and other eye tissue than in any other part of the body.

-Where To Get Vitamin A - The following foods contain vitamin A:
+The following foods contain vitamin A:

 Dietary supplements may also be used to treat vitamin A deficiencies.